aldettinger/camel-quarkus-workshop/README.md

 Please read the documentation paragraph describing [How to tune a Camel component with the application.properties file](https://camel.apache.org/camel-quarkus/next/user-guide/configuration.html#_application_properties)

-Please amend the route in order to produce messages to this broker.
+Please amend the route in `src/main/java/org/acme/WriteYourIntegrationHereRoutes.java` in order to produce messages to this broker.
 Don't know where to start, questions below might help:
  + What Camel Quarkus extension do we need to send messages to an Apache ActiveMQ server ?
  + What is the URI format ?